 At AEP, we believe in doing the right thing every time for our customers, each other and our future.
 Employees' daily actions are expected to reflect the culture we aspire to achieve at AEP.
 There are a variety of avenues available to employees to improve our culture.
-Examples include serving as a culture champion, creating and executing team culture action plans, expressing appreciation for others through AMPED!
-Employee Recognition.
+Examples include serving as a culture champion, creating and executing team culture action plans, expressing appreciation for others through the Power of Thank You and sharing their opinions and feedback through tools such as the annual AEP Employee Culture Survey.